 The Arizona Department of Education will also provide professional development opportunities for grant recipients related to the needs of non-traditional students.
 For example, the CTE Data team has completed Opportunity Gap Reports which identify gaps in special populations including non-traditional at the district, school, and program level.
 A few professional development opportunities have been provided on using the data to make decisions.
 We are planning more targeted professional development opportunities.
-Additionally, ADE will research and publish best practices for recruitment and retention of special populations, including students with disabilities and students preparing for nontraditional fields.
-The Opportunity Gap Reports are included as appendices.
+Additionally, ADE will continue to research and publish best practices for recruitment and retention of special populations, including students with disabilities and students preparing for nontraditional fields.

 The ADE/CTE staff member (School Counselor Director) provides support, technical assistance and leadership relating to the recruitment and successful participation of special populations students in CTE programs.
-The school counselor Director is shared with the Exceptional Student Services Program within ADE which facilitates collaboration between programs.
-This position also oversees the Educational Career and Action Plans (ECAP) submitted by the secondary subrecipients.
+The School Counselor Director is shared with the Exceptional Student Services Program within ADE which facilitates collaboration between programs.
+This position also oversees the Educational Career and Action Plans (ECAP)

+submitted by the secondary subrecipients.
 The ECAPs have been given more emphasis on a student's career and postsecondary education plans.
-The state will develop data analysis systems for the local subrecipients related to special population students' entrance into and successful participation in CTE programs.
+The state has developed data analysis systems for the local subrecipients related to special population students' entrance into and successful participation in CTE programs.

 Students with Disabilities and Justice-Involved Youth: The Arizona Department of Education will continue to utilize State Leadership funds to support two entities' participation in Career and Technical Education (CTE).
-The Arizona State Schools for the Deaf and the Blind and Arizona Juvenile Corrections both receive grant funding to support student participation in CTE.
-The Arizona State Schools for the Deaf and the Blind primarily utilizes funds to prepare students for participation in CTE classes, to support student participation in actual CTE courses through adaptation equipment, and/or to support personnel.
+The Arizona State Schools for the Deaf and the Blind (ASDB) and Arizona Juvenile Corrections (AJC) both receive grant funding to support student participation in CTE.
+The ASDB primarily utilizes funds to prepare students for participation in CTE classes, to support student participation in actual CTE courses through adaptation equipment, and/or to support personnel.
 Students attend approved CTE programs at a local Career and Technical Education District or a local school district offering CTE programs.
 However, attention and resources are being used to develop CTE programs on campuses specifically designed for students with vision and hearing impairments.
 Arizona Juvenile Corrections implements their own CTE courses such as welding, cosmetology, culinary, construction and automotive technologies.
 Funds will be utilized to pay primarily for instructional staff professional development, material supplies needed for programs and program-specific instructional materials.
-As more entities that deliver CTE to specific special populations reach out for Perkins funding, ADE/CTE will work with those entities to develop appropriate CTE curriculum for their population.
+As more entities that deliver CTE to specific special populations reach out for Perkins funding, ADE/CTE will connect those entities to resources to develop appropriate CTE curriculum for their population.
 There is no other state funding source for CTE programs at these institutions.

-Teacher Recruitment, Preparation, and Development: The Arizona Department of Education will partner with the Association of Career & Technical Education of Arizona (ACTEAZ) to administer the career and technical education conference held in Tucson on an annual basis.
+Teacher Recruitment, Preparation, and Development: The Arizona Department of Education will partner with the ACTEAZ to administer the career and technical education conference held in Tucson on an annual basis.
 This conference is focused on professional development for CTE teachers, administrators, school counselors, special education teachers, and postsecondary instructors and administration along with support personnel who benefit from participation in the numerous workshops focused on CTE.